zainabch123/react-address-book-part-1/README.md

 - A prototype app **(Optional - Extension)**
     - A very simple app that demonstrates the desired functionality.
 This could be entirely done in the `App` component with hard-coded state values and no styling

+**Add your plans as screenshots / files to the root of this project, named appropriately so they can be easily identified.
+E.g. a screenshot of your component tree named `component-tree.jpg`**

 ## Requirements

 [You must use this API for your state](https://jsonplaceholder.typicode.com/).
 Scroll down to the section titled "Resources" to view the available endpoints.